olimorris/VectorCode/docs/cli.md

 ```bash
 vectorcode vectorise src/**/*.py
 ```
+> VectorCode doesn't track file changes, so you need to re-vectorise edited
+> files.
+You may automate this by a git pre-commit hook, etc.

 And now, you're ready to make queries that will retrieve the relevant documents:
 ```bash
 vectorcode query reranker -n 3